• Best companies

 Is homeowners insurance required?

-Homeowners insurance isn’t required by law, but your mortgage company will require it to protect their investment in the home.
+Homeowners insurance isn’t required by law in any state, but your mortgage company will require it to protect its investment in the home.
 If you don’t have a mortgage, you don’t have to carry home insurance, but it’s highly recommended that you do.

 How are homeowners insurance claims paid?